classic-addon-manager/docs/docs/intro.md

 ## Making your own

 On this documentation website, you'll find tutorials on making your own addon aswell as general documentation on the API we provide.

+## Addon Manager

+TODO